w3f/Grants-Program/applications/Prediqs.md

 ## Future Plans

 - **Short Term:** Launch the platform on **Westend Asset Hub**, gather user feedback, refine features, and implement security features to protect against reentrancy and fraud attacks.
-- **Medium Term:** Deploy on **Polkadot Asset Hub**, enhance AI capabilities with more advanced prediction models and user-specific insights.
+- **Medium Term:** Deploy on Polkadot Asset Hub, enhance AI capabilities with more advanced prediction models and user-specific insights.
 - **Long Term:** Expand integrations with other parachains, introduce advanced market dynamics, and enable cross-chain prediction markets.
 Develop a comprehensive AI ecosystem that learns from market behaviors across multiple chains to provide increasingly accurate predictive tools.

 ---